SDS-192-Intro/MP1/README.md

 ## Set up your environment

 1. In RStudio, `File` > `New Project` > `Version Control` > `Git` and then copy the URL to this repo.
-Open `scorecard_analysis.Rmd` and add your group member's names to the header (lines 5, 7, and 9).
+Open `scorecard_analysis.qmd` and add your group member's names to the header (lines 5, 7, and 9).
 2. Install the `rscorecard` package by entering the following in your console:

 `install.packages("rscorecard")`

 3. Navigate [here](https://api.data.gov/signup/) to sign up for an API key through Data.gov.
 After you enter your name and email, the API key will be emailed to you.
-Copy this API key into line 33 of `scorecard_analysis.Rmd`.
+Copy this API key into line 33 of `scorecard_analysis.qmd`.
 Run that code chunk.

 ## Get to know the scorecard data